Vakosik/Blur_invariants_for_color_images/README.md

 The user can switch between the invariants (blur vs blur-and-channel-mixing) by a boolean parameter "channel_mixing" in run_template_matching.py.

 The IEEE TIP article contains template matching experiment using DINOv2 features.
 This is implemented in DINOv2_template_matching.py.
 The settings used in the paper is:  mid_block_idx = 9, P = 14, separate_crops = True, tokens_mode = 'except_cls', patch_norm = True.
 The DINOv2 script is fully functional, but I would like to get to some code cleaning for better readibility.
+In real_blur_experiment, it was run on JPG versions of the images (DINOv2 was trained on jpgs), CR2 was used for the invariants to better preserve the convolutional model.

 # Blur Invariants (PR article)
 Blur moment invariants (both single-channel and cross-channel) are in "blur_invariants/blur_invariants.py".
 For now, there are invariants to blur with N-fold symmetry PSF and unconstrained blur.
 Remember to use complex moments if N > 2.